KirkWallace/TinyHomeLighting/README.md

 # TinyHomeLighting
 Just a simple Arduino Sketch for my Tiny Home Lighting system

+# Version 2 - currently stable and running in my Tiny House
+A bit more humble than the first version, this code was driven by the user experience (in this case me!).
+It became clear I didn't want to have a remote control that could get lost of run out of battery that controls the lights.
+Also the motion detectors was a bit much and begged the question, "every time I roll over do I really want the lights to turn on?".
+The answer is definitely not.
+Sometimes a simple switch is the best choice.

+- The trailer has 4 lighting strips (top lighting, side lighting, kitchen lighting, and underneath the bed)
+- 8 switches control various sections of each lighing segment and allow me to turn on the lights I need within an arms length.
+- rainbow mode turns any light that was previously on into a rolling rainbow!!
+- normal opperating mode uses the pots to select RGB levels using three pots, and one pot to change the brightness of the color.
+Simple and effective

+# Version 1 - never completed due to physical design changes
 So I need some light in my tiny home!
 But not just any lights, I want a nerdy LED system to reflect my weirdness.
 I may also use the Arduino that is driving the lights to make a crude security system once they are up and running.

 Feature List: